Trump, Who Already Owed More Money Than Any President In History, Borrowed Millions In 2018

 “In fact, year after year, Mr. Trump appears to have lost more money than nearly any other individual American taxpayer, the Times found when it compared his results with detailed information the I.R.S. compiles on an annual sampling of high-income earners.
 His core business losses in 1990 and 1991 — more than $250 million each year — were more than double those of the nearest taxpayers in the I.R.S. information for those years.”

 The New York Times report paints an unflattering picture of a businessman on the verge of complete bankruptcy, which is exactly the opposite of how Trump presented himself.
-In 2016, he relying on his image of a savvy businessman, Trump campaigned on creating jobs and reviving the American working class.
+In 2016, relying on his image of a savvy businessman, Trump campaigned on creating jobs and reviving the American working class.

 The revelation that he is not nearly as savvy of a businessman as he claimed not only damages Trump’s public image, but also jeopardizes his chances of winning re-election, at least according to Trump biographer and executive editor of Bloomberg Opinion, Tim O’Brien.